turtlemonvh/traffic-monitor/README.md

     # daysofweek = wd for weekdays, we for weekends, ad for all days
     daysofweek: wd

-    # Times are integer militart-time hours in your time zone
+    # Times are integer military-time hours in your time zone
     morningstart: 5
     morningend: 10
     eveningstart: 15